-Textbook: Larsen & Buss, chs 1 and 2

-Articles/other: McAdams (PPP), Cronbach & Meehl (PPP)

-Thursday, April 6th, 14:00 - 18:00, U150

-Trait approach: History and intro

-We will review the development of the primary contemporary approach to personality, the trait approach.
-Students will learn about the role of the "lexical hypothesis" and of factor analysis in the

-origins of the current model of personality structure, "the Big Five."
+Textbook: Larsen & Buss, chs 1 ("Introduction...") and 2 ("Personality assessment...")
+Articles/other: McAdams (PPP), Cronbach & Meehl (PPP) Module week 2 (Week 15) Wednesday, April 11th, 13:00 - 17:00, U48A Trait approach: History and intro We will review the development of the primary contemporary approach to personality, the trait approach.
+Students will learn about the role of the "lexical hypothesis" and of factor analysis in the origins of the current model of personality structure, "the Big Five."
 Students will learn the basics of the Big Five so that they can begin to describe the personality of themselves and others using these characteristics.
 Students will also become familiar with major shifts and disputes concerning personality traits, such as the distinction between personality "traits" and "types."
 Recommended readings:

-Textbook: Larsen & Buss, ch 3 Articles/other: Kenrick & Funder (PPP), Allport (PPP) Friday, April 7th, 10:00 - 14:00, O100 Personality measurement and measures We will review core methodological principles relating to personality measurement, the development of contemporary personality measures, and comparisons between various alternative personality measures.
+Textbook: Larsen & Buss, ch 3 ("Traits...")
+Articles/other: Kenrick & Funder (PPP), Allport (PPP) Thursday, April 12th, 14:00 - 18:00, U150 Personality measurement, measures, and judgment We will review core methodological principles relating to personality measurement, the development of contemporary personality measures, and comparisons between various alternative personality measures.
 Students will be introduced to various trade-offs which attend different personality measures, in order to evaluate personality measures as used in the research literature and to consider how they might select a personality measure for use in addressing their own research questions.
-Textbook: Larsen & Buss, ch 4 Articles/other:
+Textbook: Larsen & Buss, ch 4 ("Theoretical and measurement..."), Kenrick, Neuberg & Cialdini, ch 3 Articles/other: